 The Company's assets include a portfolio of shares, mainly of publicly traded exploration and development mining companies.
 Osisko invests, and intends to continue to invest, from time to time in companies where it holds a royalty, stream or similar interest and in various companies within the mining industry for investment purposes and with the objective of improving its ability to acquire future royalties, streams or similar interests.
 In addition to investment objectives, in some cases, the Company may decide to take a more active role, including providing management personnel, technical and/or administrative support, as well as nominating individuals to the investee's board of directors.
-These investments are reflected in investments in associates in the consolidated financial statements and include mainly Osisko Mining Inc. ("Osisko Mining"), Barkerville Gold Mines Ltd. ("Barkerville"), Falco Resources Ltd. ("Falco") and Victoria Gold Corp. ("Victoria").
+These investments are reflected in investments in associates in the consolidated financial statements and include mainly Osisko Mining Inc. ("Osisko Mining"), Barkerville Gold Mines Ltd. ("Barkerville"), Falco Resources Ltd. ("Falco") and Victoria, which was disposed in July 2019 as a result of the closing of the second tranche of the Share Repurchase transaction with Orion.